sadrezhao/openmrs-esm-patient-imaging-app/README.md

 These tasks are typically retrieved from a radiology information system (RIS), a specialized database that manages patient and imaging information.
 However, in situations where an RIS system is not available or feasible (such as for smaller healthcare facilities, clinics, or specific locations), a simple radiology worklist can be sufficient.

 - **Monitor status of DICOM worklist tasks via Orthanc plugin**:
 The Orthanc servers also act as DICOM worklist servers.
 Imaging procedure requests created in the frontend can be queried by modalities or the radiology department from the Orthanc servers.
-When a DICOM study matching the `PerformedProcedureStepID` tag of a worklist procedure step is uploaded to an Orthanc server. the Orthanc server will notify the OpenMRS server and the status of the procedure step will change in the frontend.
+When a DICOM study matching the `ScheduledProcedureStepID` tag of a worklist procedure step is uploaded to an Orthanc server. the Orthanc server will notify the OpenMRS server and the status of the procedure step will change in the frontend.